Last updated: 9 Dec 2022

 In 2002 part of the original building, then known as Castle House, was demolished and rebuilt in the same style as residential flats.

-The property is now known as Castle House and the wing shown on the right hand side was demolished and rebuilt in the same style as luxury flats a few years ago.
+The property is now known as Castle House and the wing shown on the right hand side was demolished and rebuilt in the same style.
+They are now luxury apartments.

 Some years before that, it had been let to Mrs Mary Louisa Davies who carried on there a high class girls boarding school.
 She bought the property in 1925 but on her death in 1930, the property was bought for development by a company called Garratts Hall Estate Ltd.